 In what follows, we investigate the asymptotic behavior of the MSD for the case when ${\bar{D}}_R\gg 1/\tau_o$.
-To do so, we separate the relevant time scales in the ${\Upsilon}^{eq}_n(D^{\star}_R,t)$.
+To do so, we separate the relevant time scales in the ${U}^{eq}_n(D^{\star}_R,t)$.
 For ${\bar{D}}_R\gg 1/\tau_o$, using the Taylor expansion as $\frac{t}{\tau_o}\sqrt{1+\frac{4\bar{D}_R\tau_o}{n}}\simeq \frac{t}{\tau_o}+\frac{2\bar{D}_Rt}{n}$, for the arguments of $\sinh$ and $\cosh$ functions in \equref{cg2eq} and with some algebra we can obtain the asymptotic behavior of the MSD in different time-scales for $n=1$ as follows:

-According to Eq.~\ref{msd-d-eq}~ the well-known behavior of the MSD of the ordinary ABP (see Eq.~\ref{momoab2}) is preserved when the fluctuations are introduced in the equations of the motion.
+According to Eq.~(\ref{msd-d-eq})~ the well-known behavior of the MSD of the ordinary ABP (see Eq.~(\ref{momoab2})) is preserved when the fluctuations are introduced in the equations of the motion.
 Nevertheless, the fluctuations only affect the cross-over from the linear regime at short times to the ballistic regime in the intermediate times.
 Our result here is complementary to the case, where the fluctuations arise internally which results in more complex dynamics~\cite{23inlutz}.

-We now proceed by investigating the behavior of the PDF of the particle displacement.
-Considering the PDF of the sub-ordinator process as in Eq.~\ref{cg2eq}, we obtain the asymptotic behavior of the PDF for $t\gg \bar{\tau}_R$ as
+We now proceed by investigating the behavior of the PDF of particle displacement.
+Considering the PDF of the sub-ordinator process as in Eq.~(\ref{cg2eq}), and using Eq.~(\ref{f22f}) we obtain the asymptotic behavior of the PDF for $t\gg \bar{\tau}_R$ as